 Note: The Yummly Meal Planner is available to paid subscribers.

-4. Use the grocery store sales circular as your guide
+4. Use grocery store weekly sales as your guide

-This one is both a planning tip and a money-saving tip: Pay attention to what’s on sale, then buy items in bulk when your favorite meats or pantry staples are cheaper.
-Once home, dry rub meal-size portions of the meat with various spice mixes and then freeze them in zip-top bags.
+This one is both a planning tip and a money-saving tip.
+Pay attention to what’s on sale at your local grocery store (get on their email list), and let those sale ads in your inbox inspire your meal planning.
+Buy items in bulk when your favorite meats (or pantry staples) are cheaper.
+Once home, rub meal-size portions of the meat with various spice mixes and then freeze them in zip-top bags.
 From there, you’re one step away from quick pasta, tacos, or sandwiches.
-Many supermarkets will email you their circular.
-Sign up and let those sale ads in your inbox inspire your planning for the upcoming week's meals.

 5. Know the highs and lows of your typical week